 Also of interest is that Keizer has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Keizer is somewhat higher than in the average US city of 21.84%: 26.11% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Keizer who are college-educated is somewhat higher than the average US community of 21.84%: 25.44% of adults in Keizer have at least a bachelor's degree.

-The per capita income in Keizer in 2018 was $29,765, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $119,060 for a family of four.
+The per capita income in Keizer in 2018 was $31,274, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $125,096 for a family of four.
 However, Keizer contains both very wealthy and poor people as well.

 The most common language spoken in Keizer is English.
 Other important languages spoken here include Spanish and Slavic languages.